 - 1783 — Treaty of Paris recognizes American independance.
 Those who are loyal to the Crown are forced out of their homes and settle elsewhere.

-- 1789 — Land Boards established to settle the four districts of what would become known as Upper Canada.
+- 1789 — Land Boards set up to settle the four districts of what would become known as Upper Canada.

 - 1792 — Nassau district is renamed the Home District.

-- 1798 — Reorganized into counties (Simcoe and York created).
+- 1798 — Reorganized into counties (Simcoe and York established).

 - Early 1800s — Road connecting York with Brock township cuts through what is a largely forested area.